Don't have a boating licence yet, or are you still working on one?

 Then hire an experienced skipper with the boat for a worry-free holiday.
 The skipper can often tell you everything you need to know about the beautiful surroundings you pass.

-He or she knows the hidden gems, nicest beaches and you can enjoy your drink while reading a good book, for example.
+He or she knows the hidden gems and nicest beaches, so you can enjoy your drink while reading a good book, for example.

 Conclusion

-So there are an awful lot of options and types of boats you can hire.
+So there are plenty of options and types of boats you can hire.

-Abroad, there are often different rules so check before you go if you can actually rent that boat.
+Abroad, rules often differ, so check before you go whether you can actually rent that boat without a licence.

 Still, even without a boating licence, you can choose from Tubber's versatile range that suits your needs.